 Business Plan Elements

-In order for a plan to be accepted into the Quinlan Social Enterprise, it must be focused on social enterprise and meets the definition listed in the above “What is Social Enterprise?” section.
-The decision of the Judges in this regard is final.
-If that initial hurdle is met, the Judges will then evaluate all eligible business plans against the following criteria.
+In order for a plan to be accepted into the Quinlan Social Enterprise, it must be focused on social enterprise and meet the definition listed in the above “What is Social Enterprise?” section.
+The decision of the judges in this regard is final.
+If that initial hurdle is met, the judges will then evaluate all eligible business plans against the following criteria.

 General Business Plan Elements: